-FAQ for Index Consultation Regarding the Introduction of the "Weight cap" on the constituents of the Nikkei Stock Average, and others
+FAQ for Index Consultation Regarding the Introduction of the "Weight cap" on the constituents of the Nikkei Stock Average, and others (update on June 17)

 Nikkei conducts the above consultation from May 23 to June 27.
-This FAQ is prepared to answer the questions supposed to be asked frequently.
+This FAQ is prepared to answer the questions supposed to be asked frequently and was updated by new questions received after the first version was released.
+The additions are underlined.
 Refer to these questions when you need clarification while responding to the consultation.